BlackyDrum/chromadb-ui/README.md

 - Open a full vector viewer for large embeddings.
 - Edit embeddings directly and save them back to Chroma.
 - Export the current table view as CSV.
-- Reconnect faster with saved connection settings from the previous session.

 ## Getting Started